Let’s put some sustainability in your step… and move toward eco friendly and ethical sneaker brands.

 Their packaging is recyclable.

-- Community & charitable giving: In 2019, Native Shoes initiated The Remix Project by partnering with Zappos for Good to better manage the life cycle of their shoes, by offering a free return and recycle program.
+- Community & charitable giving: In 2018, Native Shoes initiated The Remix Project by partnering with Zappos for Good to better manage the life cycle of their shoes, by offering a free return and recycle program.
 The goal is to be totally circular by 2023.
 As of the end of 2019, they’ve successfully recycled nearly 30,000 shoes.
-Return shoes either online or at a physical drop-off location.
+Return ANY of their shoes either online or at a physical drop-off location.

-All shoes go into community projects, like building playgrounds from recycled materials.
+All shoes go into community projects, like building playgrounds from recycled materials in their home community of Vancouver.

 The name Po-Zu stems from the Japanese word “to pause”.
 Which is exactly what mainstream footwear needs to do (followed by some serious reforms).
 This London-based ethical shoe company has been ranked the #1 shoe brand by The Good Shopping Guide for 11 years running.